kubernetes/community/contributors/design-proposals/grow-volume-size.md

 A File system resize will be pending on PVC until a new pod that uses this volume is scheduled somewhere.
 While theoretically we *can* perform online file system resize if volume type and file system supports it - we are leaving it for next iteration of this feature.

+#### Prerequisite of File system resize

+* `pv.spec.capacity` must be greater than `pvc.status.spec.capacity`.
+* A fix in pv_controller has to made to fix `claim.Status.Capacity` only during binding.
+See comment by jan here - https://github.com/kubernetes/community/pull/657#discussion_r128008128
+* A fix in attach_detach controller has to be made to prevent fore detaching of volumes that are undergoing resize.
+This can be done by checking `pvc.Status.Conditions` during force detach. `AttachedVolume` struct doesn't hold a reference to PVC - so PVC info can either be directly cached in `AttachedVolume` along with PV spec or it can be fetched from PersistentVolume's ClaimRef binding info.

+#### Steps for resizing file system available on Volume

 * When calling `MountDevice` or `Setup` call of volume plugin, volume manager will in addition compare `pv.spec.capacity` and `pvc.status.capacity` and if `pv.spec.capacity` is greater than `pvc.status.spec.capacity` then volume manager will additionally resize the file system of volume.